PixelRetroGames/NewECSEngine/ReadMe.md

 #### Group View with Optionals

-In this example the filter means: `Transform2D` is mandatory and `transform2D` is a reference to the `Transform2D` component, and `ECS::Optional<RenderRect, Scaling, SharedTexturePtr, UniqueTexturePtr>()` means that the rest of the components are optional.
-The optional components are pointers, null means that the entity does not have that component type of component.
+In this example the filter means: `Transform2D` is mandatory and `transform2D` is a reference to the `Transform2D` component, `ECS::Optional<RenderRect, Scaling, SharedTexturePtr, UniqueTexturePtr>()` means that the rest of the components are optional.
+The optional components are given as pointers, null meaning that the current entity does not have that type of component.

 ```cpp
 for (auto [transform2D, optRenderRect, optScaling, optSharedTexturePtr, optUniqueTexturePtr] :